 Causes and Symptoms of Wrist Fracture

-MS - Orthopaedics, MCH, Membership of the Royal College of Surgeons (MRCS), MBBS, FJR
+MS - Orthopaedics, MCH, Membership of the Royal College of Surgeons (MRCS), MBBS Bachelor of Medicine and Bachelor of Surgery, FJR

 The medical term used to describe a broken wrist is wrist fracture.
 The fracture might be in the 10 bones, which make up the wrist or in the radius.
 Some fractures can be serious while others may be tiny.
 The serious fractures make the bone unstable and these might require surgeries to cure.
 Open fracture is when the bone breaks and it breaks through the skin.
 This might cause an infection to the wounded area.